Einsight04/options_pricing_engine/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details Acknowledgments

-    Hat tip to anyone whose code was used
-    Inspiration
-    etc

 ## Note

 The return values are only for educational use.
 This is not a real world trading platform.